cbotman/dear-automaton/README.md

 **Todo:**
 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
-- can we prevent vomiting an error when quitting (^CTraceback (most recent call last):
 - optionally write out the generation count beside the ouput...
 XX X XX X |2541
 - allow setting the off and on characters (e.g. X) so can use emoji output
 - allow outputting to image e.g. -output 110.png (only valid when capped number iterations via range)